ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 3. **Sample Efficiency**: Because the focus is on policy improvement, fewer samples are often required to learn a good policy, making the method generally more efficient.

 By understanding the Policy Gradient Theorem and its underlying principles, you'll find that it's a fundamental building block for more advanced algorithms in the RL domain.
-Not only does it provide a method to directly optimize the policy, but it also offers the flexibility, stability, and efficiency required for real-world applications.
+Now, we can continue to the next section which is discussing about REINFORCE algorithm.

 ## Introducing REINFORCE Algorithm